Siddharth-Doda/QuickChat/README.md

   - Stored in the database
   - Instantly delivered to the receiver
 - If the receiver is offline, messages are fetched when they reconnect

+## Deployment

+- Frontend → Vercel
+- Backend → Render

+## Final thoughts

+This project was a big step forward for me in understanding how real-time applications actually work.
+It’s not just about sending messages — it’s about managing connections, syncing data, and making everything feel instant.